shipperstack/shipper/docs/sysadmin/Configuration.md

     - Default: ``, disabled
   - `SHIPPER_SENTRY_SDK_PII`
     - Send potential personally-identifiable information (PII) to Sentry when submitting bug reports
+    - `0` -> disabled
+    - Any other value -> enabled
-    - Default: `False`
+    - Default: `0`
-    - Warning: if set to `True`, shipper may send PII such as usernames and email addresses.
+    - Warning: if enabled, shipper may send PII such as usernames and email addresses.
 Set to `False` in production.

 ## `.env.db`